UPDATE - 9/23/14: For payments to foreign entities, see our blog post (Payments to Foreign Contractor Entities: Form W-8BEN-E).

 So, how do you “know” that the foreign contractor is not a U.S. person?
 If the contractor is an individual, perhaps he or she is a U.S. citizen living outside the U.S.?
 While you may be able to rely on certain presumptions regarding the foreign contractor’s status (Treas.
 Reg. §1.1441-1(b)(3)), it is generally easier to simply ask him or her to complete a Form W-8BEN.
 By signing Form W-8BEN, the foreign contractor is certifying that he or she is not a U.S. person.

-In this circumstance there is no need for the foreign contractor to get a U.S. taxpayer identification number or to complete Parts II or III of Form W-8BEN.
-All that the foreign contractor needs to do is to complete the basic information in Part I and sign in Part IV, attesting that the information is true, correct, and complete.
+In this circumstance there is no need for the foreign contractor to get a U.S. taxpayer identification number or to complete Part II of Form W-8BEN.
+All that the foreign contractor needs to do is to complete the basic information in Part I and sign in Part III, attesting that the information is true, correct, and complete.
 No Form 1099 then needs to be filed for payments to foreign persons.
 Treas.
 Reg. §1.6041-4(a).

 The Form W-8BEN is not filed with the I.R.S.
 It is kept on file with the U.S. payor in case the U.S. payor is audited.
 If audited, the Form W-8BEN supports why no Form 1099 was issued and why no tax was withheld.